joshnuss/blog-template/README.md

 ## Structure

-Posts are stored in the `posts` folder and pages are in the `routes` folder
+Posts are stored in the `posts` folder and pages are in the `src/routes` folder

 ## Production mode and deployment